MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos-sap-bw-gx64krb.md

     1. Set the property snc/enable to 1.

-1. After setting these profile parameters, open the SAP Management Console on the server machine, and restart the SAP BW instance.
+1. After setting these profile parameters, open the SAP Management Console on the server machine and restart the SAP BW instance.
 If the server won't start, confirm that you've set the profile parameters correctly.
 For more on profile parameter settings, see the [SAP documentation](https://help.sap.com/saphelp_nw70ehp1/helpdata/en/e6/56f466e99a11d1a5b00000e835363f/frameset.htm).
 You can also consult the troubleshooting information later in this section if you encounter problems.

 ### Map a SAP BW user to an Active Directory user

-If you haven't already, map an Active Directory user to an SAP BW Application Server user, and test the SSO connection in SAP Logon.
+If you haven't already, map an Active Directory user to an SAP BW Application Server user and test the SSO connection in SAP Logon.

 1. Sign in to your SAP BW server by using SAP Logon.
 Run transaction SU01.